pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

 Creating a reproducer
 ---------------------

-Creating reproducers is a lot of work, and it is 100% OK if you do not have time to do it.
+Creating reproducers is a lot of work, and it is perfectly fine if you do not have the time to do it.
-But if you are a very motivated user who doesn't know very much about the ``torch.compile`` internals, creating a standalone reproducer can have a huge impact on our ability to fix the bug.
+However, if you are a motivated user unfamiliar with the internals of ``torch.compile``, creating a standalone reproducer can have a huge impact on our ability to fix the bug.
-Without a reproducer, your bug report has to have enough information that we can root cause the problem and write a reproducer from scratch.
+Without a reproducer, your bug report must contain enough information for us to identify the root cause of the problem and write a reproducer from scratch.

-Here's a list of useful reproducers, with the most preferred first.
+Here's a list of useful reproducers, ranked from most to least preferred:

-1. A self-contained (no external dependencies), small (less than 100 LOC) reproduction script that when run produces the problem.
+1. **Self-contained, small reproducer:** A script with no external dependencies, under 100 lines of code, that reproduces the problem when run.
-2. A self-contained but large reproducer.
-Being self-contained is a huge win!
+2. **Self-contained, large reproducer:** Even if it's large, being self-contained is a huge advantage!
-3. A not self-contained reproducer that is not too sensitive to the dependencies used.
+3. **Non-self-contained reproducer with manageable dependencies:**
-   For example, if you can reproduce a problem if you first ``pip install transformers`` and then run a script and it will produce the problem, that's not too bad, we will probably be able to run it and check things out.
+    For example, if you can reproduce the problem by running a script after ``pip install transformers``, that's manageable.
+We can likely run it and investigate.
-4. A not self-contained reproducer that requires substantial environmental setup / a Docker image to reproduce.
+4. **Non-self-contained reproducer requiring substantial setup:**  This might involve downloading datasets, multiple environment setup steps, or specific system library versions requiring a Docker image.
-   For example, maybe you need us to download a dataset from some URL, or do multiple nontrivial environment setup steps, or the it is very important to have very particular versions of system libraries so a Docker image is required.
+   The more complex the setup, the harder it is for us to recreate the environment.

-   The more difficult it is to setup the environment, the harder it is for us to recreate it and setup the problem.
+   .. note:: Docker simplifies setup but complicates changes to the environment, so it's not a perfect solution, though we'll use it if necessary.
    NB: Docker makes it "easier" to setup the environment, but it makes it more difficult to change things about the environment
    / use our preferred development environment, so it's not really a magic bullet, although we'll take it in a pinch.

 Somewhat orthogonally, a reproducer that can be run in a single process is better than a reproducer that requires multiprocess training (but once again, if you only have a multiprocess reproducer, we'll take it!).

-Additionally, below is a non-exhaustive list of things that you can check for in your issue that you can attempt to replicate in your reproducer:
+Additionally, below is a non-exhaustive list of aspects to check in your issue that you can attempt to replicate in your reproducer:

 - **Autograd**.
 Did you have tensor inputs with ``requires_grad=True``?
 Did you call ``backward()`` on the output?